Men's Lacrosse to Face Fairfield Thursday, Colgate Sunday

 Men's Lacrosse Set to Host Series of Coaching Clinics

-Ken Broschart was hired as an assistant coach for the U-M varsity men's lacrosse program on June 22, 2011, and is entering his second season with the U-M varsity lacrosse program.
+Ken Broschart was hired as an assistant coach for the U-M varsity men's lacrosse program on June 22, 2011, and is entering his fifth season with the U-M varsity lacrosse program.